ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When a single IP-Port tuple is provided in the Proxy-Public-Address field, the proxy MUST use the same public IP and Port for the lifetime of the tunnel.
-When multiple tuples are provided, maintaining address stability per address family is RECOMMENDED.
+When multiple tuples are provided, maintaining address stability per address family for the duration of the tunnel is RECOMMENDED.

 Note that since the addresses are conveyed in HTTP response headers, a subsequent change of addresses on the proxy cannot be conveyed to the client.

 If the proxy only shares IP addresses from a single address family, that indicates that the proxy only supports that family.
-The client SHOULD NOT attempt to register compressed contexts or send uncompressed datagrams intended for targets whose IP address families were not indicated via the IP addresses listed in the Proxy-Public-Address header field, as the proxy will drop those datagrams and reject those registrations.
+The client SHOULD NOT attempt to register compressed Context IDs or send uncompressed datagrams intended for targets whose IP address families were not indicated via the IP addresses listed in the Proxy-Public-Address header field, as the proxy will drop those datagrams and reject those registrations.